GouthamCArun/NutriBuddy/README.md

 ## About

 This project was created for HACK SRM by Team Mark 10

+## Tracks we are competing for
+    AI/ML

 ## Team Members: